admafe/mcb185_homework/participation.md

 Notes:

 Examples:
-1. I helped another student fix their github account
+1. I helped a student in class
-2. I stayed after class and got help from the professor